 Gambling Not all Fun and GamesIRS examinations of exempt organizations have uncovered continuing noncompliance for fundraising and gaming activities.
 Moreover, the Service says that it is increasingly concerned about the lack of transparency for fundraising activities, particularly the difficulty in determining the amount of each dollar given by a donor that actually reaches a charity.

 Organizations that either (1) have $10,000 or more in gross revenue from fundraising events (including gaming activities, but not charitable contributions received as part of event revenue) or (2) pay $10,000 or more in fees to a professional fundraiser will have to file Schedule G. Schedule G, a three-page form, asks numerous questions and requests substantial data about the fundraising and gaming activities.

-Questions and comments should be emailed to the IRS at: Form990Revision@irs.gov
+Questions and comments should be emailed to the IRS at: Form990Revision@irs.gov, or mailed to:

 IRS, Form 990 Redesign ATTN: SE:T:EO,